-Figure 14: Percentage of draft country strategic plan concept
+Figure 14: Percentage of draft country strategic plan concept notes reviewed and commented on by the WFP Office of Evaluation

-- 76. As part of its efforts to increase the accessibility of evaluation results, OEV began in 2019 to enhance its work on tailoring the content of evaluation reports to the needs of targeted audiences reached through dedicated communication channels.
-New content such as infographics and video were introduced to complement its standard set of communication products. - OEV has been working on customization of the WFP corporate website so that users have 77. access to a greater variety of visually appealing material on each evaluation.
-A key part of the focus on digital channels has been the launch of dedicated webpages on impact evaluations. - OEV co-hosted the Rome launches of the Active Learning Network for Accountability and 78.
-Performance in Humanitarian Action (ALNAP) State of the Humanitarian System report and the UNESCO synthesis report "Making evaluation work for the achievement of SDG 4 target 5: Equality and inclusion in education".
-25 These events and WFP's week-long global evaluation meeting had the aims of raising the uptake of evaluation evidence and embedding an evaluation culture throughout WFP.
+As part of its efforts to increase the accessibility of evaluation results, OEV began in 2019 to enhance its work on tailoring the content of evaluation reports to the needs of targeted audiences reached through dedicated communication channels.
+New content such as infographics and video were introduced to complement its standard set of communication products.

+OEV has been working on customization of the WFP corporate website so that users have access to a greater variety of visually appealing material on each evaluation.
+A key part of the focus on digital channels has been the launch of dedicated webpages on impact evaluations.

+OEV co-hosted the Rome launches of the Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP) State of the Humanitarian System report and the UNESCO synthesis report "Making evaluation work for the achievement of SDG 4 target 5: Equality and inclusion in education".
+These events and WFP's week-long global evaluation meeting had the aims of raising the uptake of evaluation evidence and embedding an evaluation culture throughout WFP.